Johnston airlifted to hospital after NW200 crash

 Johnston, from Fermanagh but now based in Huddersfield, is a five-time race winner over the Triangle circuit.

-"It's a fast part of the circuit but the bales did their job," North West 200 Event Director Mervyn Whyte told BBC Sport NI.
+"It's a fast part of the circuit but the bales did their job," North West 200 event director Mervyn Whyte told BBC Sport NI.

-After a lengthy delay, the Superbikes are out on circuit for a 35-minute practice.
+After a lengthy delay, the Superbikes went out for their practice which again was cut short because of a red flag.

+Alastair Seeley set the fastest time on his Milwaukee by TAS Racing BMW at 123.898mph, with Peter Hickman next with 123.041.

+Seeley will also start from pole in the Superstock and Supersport catgeories.

 Earlier in the day, first off the line were the Supertwins and with heavy overnight and early morning rain having left damp patches around the circuit, speeds were well down on those set in Tuesday's opening session.